The Dominican Republic Travel Advice

 The Dominican Republic has had previous demonstrations around key political times.
 These demonstrations have been known to turn into localised disarray and violence.
 It is advised that you keep away from these types of public gatherings.

-There is a risk of rape and violent assault against women in the country and as such, women should preferably not travel alone and take particular care if doing so.
+There is a risk of rape and violent assault against women in the country and as such, travel advice for the Dominican Republic is that women should preferably not travel alone and take particular care if doing so.

 It is advised that both male and female visitors to the country do not leave their complex at night and travel to urban locations or central districts due to the increased levels of crime and risk of attacks.
 The risk of robbery is high and it is advised that jewellery or general expression of wealth is not shown publically.

 The Dominican Republic has relatively good international ties, but especially ties with United States of America and Puerto Rico, but relations have often been difficult with Haiti, its neighbour.
 It was a founding member of the UN and a member of many treaty and trade agreements, it has close ties with Puerto Rico as well as Venezuela from which it imports its oil.

 The Dominican Republic is part of the drug trafficking route north to America and beyond, to Europe.
 Over the past decade there has been a great deal of international cooperation to stem this flow of drugs, with the Dominican Republic playing a key role in war on drugs.